 How do RSVPs work?

-Skedda automatically RSVPs with "Yes" for the booking holder, i.e. the user that creates the booking in Skedda.
+Skedda automatically RSVPs with "Yes" for the booking holder (i.e. the user that creates the booking in Skedda) in Google Workspace only.
+With MS365, booking holders are required to RSVP manually.
 Other attendees can use the familiar functions of their MS365/GW inbox or calendar to RSVP to the invite (see the earlier example for screenshots).

 Now, one interesting twist is that MS365 and GW only notify the event "organizer" when somebody RSVPs.
 The "organizer" is of course the butler user, and its inbox isn't monitored by a real person.
 For this reason, Skedda's integration supports monitoring the butler's inbox and forwarding RSVPs to the "real" booking holder (i.e. the user to which the booking is assigned in Skedda).
 Note that there may be a delay of up to 10 minutes before RSVPs are forwarded, however the holder can of course always see the real-time RSVP status directly on their event in their MS365/GW calendar.

 When a user creates a booking in Skedda and the addition of attendees is available (controlled by sync rules), the user can type a query to search for the attendees they wish to add (screenshot below).
 Skedda uses your provider's standard APIs to perform the search.
 These are:

 When Skedda uses your provider search APIs, it "impersonates" the user that's currently logged into Skedda.
 This is done for obvious security reasons.
 The user will only see results that they'd normally be able to see if they were searching in similar ways from inside MS365/GW.
 This behavior implies that if the confirmed email address of the person logged in to Skedda doesn't exist on your MS365/GW tenant, then no useful search results will be returned (but they can still manually add attendees by typing out their email addresses).